 Tell stories in video.

-Our documentary classes are hands-on and immersive.
+Documentary classes are hands-on and immersive.
 Student work has impact and wins awards.
-Our third-semester Documentary Program allows students to focus in-depth on a story.
+Students in all M.S. programs can take courses in video storytelling, while the three-semester M.S.
+Documentary specialization allows students to focus in-depth on a story.

 The Journalism School is deeply engaged with the burgeoning world of journalistic documentaries.
-Our faculty of working filmmakers trains students to report and produce short and longform documentaries.
-The entire school community has the opportunity to encounter some of the most acclaimed documentarians of the day with our Film Fridays series, which brings first‐run films and their directors to screen and discuss their latest work.
-Recent visitors include Alex Gibney, Rory Kennedy, Barbara Koppel, Stanley Nelson and Josh Oppenheimer.
-You can hear some of these conversations at the podcast On Assignment.
+The faculty of working filmmakers trains students to report and produce short and long-form documentaries.
+The entire school community has the opportunity to encounter some of the most acclaimed documentarians of the day with the Film Fridays series, which brings first‐run films and their directors to the Journalism School to screen and discuss their latest work.
+Recent visitors include Alex Gibney, Kirsten Johnson, Matthew Heinemann, Betsy West & Julie Cohen, and Josh Oppenheimer.
+You can listen to some of these conversations on the On Assignment podcast.

-For students who want further immersion and a chance to produce a longer documentary, we offer a third semester Documentary Program concentration.
-Students work in teams of two to report, shoot and edit a half hour film.
-Projects from recent Documentary classes have screened at the Tribeca and DOC NYC film festivals and have been licensed by distributors like The New York Times video, PBS and Fusion.
-Student documentaries are featured at DocFest, an all‐school screening event in December.
+For students who want further immersion and a chance to produce a longer documentary, the school offers a Documentary Program concentration.
+Students stay a third semester, and work over the summer in teams of two to report, shoot and edit a 20-30 minute film.
+Projects from recent Documentary classes have screened at festivals across the country, including Tribeca and DOC NYC, and have been licensed by distributors like Netflix, The New York Times video, PBS and Fusion.
+Student documentaries are featured a DocFest, an all‐school screening event in December.

 Our classes allow students to gain the technical and storytelling skills needed to report and produce award-winning documentaries that have impact.